-The Alliance Governance Group consists of the PCC, his counterpart in West Mercia, their respective Chief Executives and Chief Officers within the two police forces.
-They meet on a monthly basis to discuss issues and make decisions related to how the alliance of the two police forces works.
+Previously, the Alliance Governance Group met on a monthly basis to discuss issues and make decisions related to how the alliance of the two police forces worked.

 Below you can find the published minutes of those meetings, commencing May 2016.